 I have a few more projects up my sleeve for this room, so stay tuned!

-My kitchen has the original farmhouse cabinets that are over 100 years old and still function perfectly well.
-I do without some mod cons, no dishwasher, no disposal, no ice maker.
-That’s OK, I’m not much of a cook.
+Our kitchen has the original farmhouse cabinets that are over 100 years old and still function perfectly well.
+We do without some mod cons, no dishwasher, no disposal, no ice maker.
+That’s OK, we don’t cook much.
 It works well for us.
 Read more about it and view a comical 1980’s ‘before’ picture here.

 The pantry was an embarrassing mess up until a few years ago when I decided it was high time to fab it up.
 My main motivation was putting in a door with a window so we could let some of that light into the kitchen.
 You can read more about the pantry here.